evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

      python evennia.py -i start

-This starts the server and portal.
-The ``-i`` flag means that the server starts in *interactive mode*, as a foreground process.
-You will see debug/log messages directly in the terminal window instead of logging them to a file.
+(The ``-i`` flag means that the server starts in *interactive mode*, as a foreground process.
+You will see debug/log messages directly in the terminal window instead of logging them to a file.)

+You should be asked to create a superuser.
+Make **sure** you create a superuser here when asked, this becomes your login name for the superuser (owner) account in game.
+It will ask for email address and password.
+The email address does not have to be an existing one.

+After entering the superuser information, the server and portal will start for the first time.
+Evennia will quickly run some first-time configurations, restart once and then be running.

 To stop Evennia, do: